 DNS Hosting Market Share

-Cloudflare holds a majority of the market share when it comes to DNS hosting.
+Cloudflare holds the largest portion of market share when it comes to DNS hosting.
 Amazon comes in a close second and from there on it is pretty divided.
 You can see more of where all of the free providers stand on this full DNS market share list.

 Free DNS – In Summary